Jamie and Stoney Tigers Ticket Giveaway

 2. ELIGIBILITY RESTRICTIONS

 a.
 The Promotion is open to all persons who are legal U.S. residents 18 years of age or older and who reside in the Detroit Metro Area (Genesee, Lapeer, Lenawee Livingston, Macomb, Monroe, Oakland, St. Clair, Washtenaw, and Wayne Counties, MI).
 Void where prohibited or restricted by law.
-Employees, officers, directors and agents of the Detroit Tigers, the Station, CBS Radio Inc., their corporate affiliates, Station’s advertising and promotional agencies, participating sponsors, prize suppliers, their respective affiliates (collectively, the “Promotion Entities”) and other radio stations in the Detroit metropolitan area, the members of their immediate families (spouse, parents, siblings or children) and those living in the same household of each (whether related or not), are ineligible to enter or win.
-This Promotion is subject to all applicable federal, state and local laws and regulations.
+Employees, officers, directors and agents of Chevrolet, the Detroit Tigers, the Station, CBS Radio Inc., their corporate affiliates, Station’s advertising and promotional agencies, participating sponsors, prize suppliers, their respective affiliates (collectively, the “Promotion Entities”) and other radio stations in the Detroit metropolitan area, the members of their immediate families (spouse, parents, siblings or children) and those living in the same household of each (whether related or not), are ineligible to enter or win.
 By participating, entrant agrees to comply with these Official Rules and the decisions of the Station, which are final and binding in all respects.

 b.
 Only one (1) winner per household is permitted in any Station conducted promotion.
 Winners must meet all eligibility requirements to receive any prize package.
 Winners can only win a promotion/contest once.
 Winners remain eligible to win other promotions/contests.
 Listeners are eligible to win a prize valued at $600 or more in a Station-conducted promotion only once every six (6) months.